 From 2015-2020 we provided the secretariat to the All-Party Parliamentary Group (APPG) on Personalised Medicine.
-The Group’s founding Chair was Jo Churchill, MP, now Minister for Prevention, Public Health and Primary Care, alongside Lord Norman Warner.
-Jo was succeeded by Helen Whately, MP, now Minister of Care and Sir David Amess MP.
+The Group’s founding Chair was Jo Churchill, MP, later Minister for Prevention, Public Health and Primary Care, alongside Lord Norman Warner.
 The group provided a platform for politicians to explore the value of genomics and related technologies for the NHS.
 This mandate was fulfilled with the launch of the NHS Genomic Medicine Service and publication of the National Genomics Healthcare Strategy in 2020.

 Selected parliamentary events run and evidence provided by our senior team in recent years are outlined below.

 APPG roundtable, speakers Prof Sir John Bell (University of Oxford) and Ellen Graham (NHS England)

 Gene therapy in the NHS

 APPG meeting with Matthew Durdy (Cell and Gene Therapy Catapult), Sir David Amess MP and Lord Norman Warner